elkhorn-heavy/walkthroughs/overthewire/bandit/level_00.md

 ## Initial Analysis

-This is a very introductory challenge, with the following provided:
+This challenge provides all the information needed to `ssh` into a server:

 - hostname: `bandit.labs.overthewire.org`
 - port: `2220`
 - username: `bandit0`
 - password: `bandit0`

-All the information needed to `ssh` into the server is provided, so this will probably be straightforward.

 ## Understanding the Challenge